 If you need a fairly large power system, and therefore large batteries with high amp hour capacity, you start to benefit from batteries that use an external BMS which allows you to fit more battery storage in the same footprint.
 Starting with this system and using a Lynx Smart BMS makes for a simple upgrade to a dedicated secondary alternator in the future.

 If you need the best off-grid capability with large “loads” like air conditioners, this is the most reliable and powerful way to keep your battery bank charged up.
 This system is based on our “external BMS” system but adds the dedicated charging alternator.
-We have a 3-part blog post about this approach: an introductory post, a deep dive on how to use Lithionics batteries, and another deep dive on a 48-volt secondary alternator system, and a deep dive into the Wakespeed WS500 alternator regulator.
+We have multiple blog posts about this approach including a deep dive on a Victron-based, 12-volt secondary alternator system, another deep dive on a 48-volt secondary alternator system, and a deep dive into the Wakespeed WS500 alternator regulator.